agarrharr/awesome-cli-apps/readme.md

 - [leven-cli](https://github.com/sindresorhus/leven-cli) - Measure the difference between two strings using the Levenshtein distance algorithm.
 - [maybe](https://github.com/p-e-w/maybe) - See what a program does before deciding whether you really want it to happen.
 - [mdlt](https://github.com/metadelta/mdlt) - Do quick math right from the command line.
-- [Qalculate](https://github.com/Qalculate/libqalculate) - The ultimate desktop calculator.
-Conversions, functions, and more.
 - [medium-cli](https://github.com/djadmin/medium-cli) - Read [medium.com](https://medium.com/) stories within your terminal, also gives top stories.
 - [open-shortcut-cli](https://github.com/sindresorhus/open-shortcut-cli) - Open the URL from a web shortcut file in the browser.
 - [shortcut-url-cli](https://github.com/sindresorhus/shortcut-url-cli) - Get the URL from a web shortcut file.